 Have you ever wondered whether you’re doing the right thing by your children, traipsing them across the globe as part of an international assignment and exposing them to the globally mobile life?

 You are not alone!

-Earlier this month, I joined over 600 other delegates as we immersed ourselves in the Moving With Kids Online Summit.
+Back in 2016, I joined over 600 other delegates as we immersed ourselves in the Moving With Kids Online Summit.
 Hosted by the affable and down-to-earth Rachel Yates, it was 14 days of incredible wisdom from experts in the global mobility world to help parents of globally mobile kids navigate the smooth and rough waters of living abroad.
 Some of us were participating purely as parents.
 Others, like me, were there with two hats on – the parent hat and the working with globally mobile kids hat.
-All of us had the same goal – to support globally mobile children through the triumphs and challenges of transition to place them in a position to succeed, in the classroom and life.
+All of us had the same goal – to support globally mobile children through the triumphs and trials of transition to place them in a position to succeed, in the classroom and life.
 With that in mind, let me share with you my 3 main “take home” points – literally.

 The Family Unit is Crucial